monk-io/docs/docs/lifecycle/running-templates-cluster.md

 to check whether you're in a cluster.
 If not, [create a new cluster](./cluster-create-1.md) or join an existing one.

 ## Running a single Kit
-Once you're in a cluster it is almost the same as when [running locally](running-templates.md):
+Once you're in a cluster it is almost the same as when [running locally](../basics/running-templates.md):

-    monk run -t mytag mongodb/latest
+    monk run -t mytag mongodb/mongodb

-The `-t` flag tells Monk to only pick cluster members with `mytag` tag.
+The `-t` flag tells MonkOS to only pick cluster members with `mytag` tag.
 Tags are specified when [growing the cluster](./cluster-create-1.md).

 :::note

-Monk makes all runnables stick to the node they were ran on initially.
-If you have been running mongodb/latest on your local machine it will always go to your local machine.
+MonkOS makes all runnables stick to the node they were ran on initially.
+If you have been running mongodb/mongodb on your local machine it will always go to your local machine.

 In order to un-stick the workload use the `--force-move` flag like this:

-    monk run -t mytag --force-move mongodb/latest
+    monk run -t mytag --force-move mongodb/mongodb

 :::

 ### Orchestration

-Monk will pick the least busy machine in the cluster tagged with `mytag` tag and put MongoDB there.
-There is no way to instruct Monk to put particular containers on particular machines yet.
+MonkOS will pick the least busy machine in the cluster tagged with `mytag` tag and put MongoDB there.
+There is no way to instruct MonkOS to put particular containers on particular machines yet.

 ### Auto-recovery

-Monk will restart crashed containers on the same instance they were occupying previously.
+MonkOS will restart crashed containers on the same instance they were occupying previously.

-In case of instance outage, Monk will re-provision the same type of instance and re-create the containers that were affected by the outage.
+In case of instance outage, MonkOS will re-provision the same type of instance and re-create the containers that were affected by the outage.
 During this process, containers will be distributed across healthy instances for the time it takes to re-provision the missing instance.

 ## Running more than one instance of a Kit
 Currently there are two ways to run multiple copies of one Kit in a single cluster.
 They are described below.

 ### Proxy Kits

 Another option is to write a small proxy Kit to rename the thing we want to run.
-Let's suppose we want to run two independent copies of mongodb/latest.
+Let's suppose we want to run two independent copies of mongodb/mongodb.

 Create `mongos.yaml` file: